Data Protection by design and by default are principles defined in article 25 of the general data protection regulation (GDPR).

 The controller must manage the costs to be able to effectively implement all of the principles.
 Incapacity to bear the costs will not be considered as an excuse for non-compliance with the GDPR.

-However, the position of the EDPB on this point remains unclear and we are of the opinion that if the GDPR refers to the cost of implementation, it is to ensure the cost of implementation are taken into account when chosing the measure to be implemneted, and in particular, prevent the authorities to require controllers to implement very expensive solution where other alternative exist.
+However, the position of the EDPB on this point remains unclear and we believe that if the GDPR refers to the cost of implementation, it is to ensure the controllers are not required to implement excessively expensive or disproportionate measures to protect personal data.
 It should not add a new obligation on controllers to monitor the cost of implementation.

 2.5.
 How to demonstrate their effectiveness?

-Controllers must be able to demonstrate the effectiveness of the measures implemented.
+Controllers must be able to demonstrate the effectiveness of the measures implemented by either:

-- provide the rationale behind their assessment of the effectiveness of the chosen measures; or
+- providing the rationale behind their assessment of the effectiveness of the chosen measures; or

-- where appropriate, set up key performance indicators to demonstrate compliance.
+- where appropriate, setting up key performance indicators to demonstrate compliance.

 These indicators may be quantitative metrics such as level of risk, reduction of complaints or response time; or qualitative metrics such as evaluation of performance, expert assessments or use of grading scales.)